 The Tax Cuts and Jobs Act of 2017 (TCJA) made major changes to the Federal Internal Revenue Code, most of which were effective in tax year 2018.
-The TCJA made extensive changes to Federal personal income taxes, corporate income taxes, and estate taxes.
+The TCJA made extensive changes to Federal PIT, corporate income taxes, and estate taxes.

 The State's income tax system interacts with the Federal system.
 Changes to the Federal tax code have significant flow-through effects on State tax burdens and concomitantly on State tax receipts.
-One key impact of the TCJA on New York State taxpayers is the \$10,000 limit on the deductibility of SALT payments, which represents a large increase in the State's effective tax rate relative to historical experience and may adversely affect New York State's economic competitiveness.
+One key impact of the TCJA on New York State taxpayers is the \$10,000 limit on the deductibility of SALT payments, which, until its scheduled expiration after 2025, represents a large increase in the State's effective tax rate relative to historical experience and may adversely affect New York State's economic competitiveness.